morganthomas/winning-arguments/winning-arguments.md

 **(for all *a*, (if (*a* is Santa Claus) then (*a* is a North Pole inhabitant))) is a statement.**

 * *a* is a variable name.
-* "Santa Claus" is a predicate.
+* "Santa Claus" is a predicate (denoting an object).
 * By rule 1, (*a* is Santa Claus) is a statement.
 * "a North Pole inhabitant" is a predicate (denoting a property).
 * By rule 1, (*a* is a North Pole inhabitant) is a statement.